fh233/fh233.github.io/_pages/about.md

 # 📝 Projects

 <b> 1.
 Lenaring-based control for underactuatd balcne robots </b><br />
-For the uncertainites and modelling errors, a Gaussian Process based maching learning framewrok has been proposed to deal with modelling and contorl.
-The learning based method is integreated with EIC-based control for underactuated balance robots.
-Somultaneously we can achieve trajectorying tracking and balacne control.
+For the uncertainties and modeling errors, a Gaussian Process based machine learning framework has been proposed to deal with modeling and control.
+The learning based method is integrated with EIC-based control for underactuated balance robots.
+Simultaneously we can achieve trajectory tracking and balance control.

 <b> 2.
 Ski-stunt Maneuvering Control of Racing Truck </b><br />